liamjbennett/blog/content/cv/long.md

 ## July 2016 - Present: Claranet Limited (London)

-:: *Head of Portfolio Architecture and Engineering*
+:: *Head of Portfolio Architecture and Engineering* (Mar 2023 - Present)

 As Head of Portfolio Architecture I am responsible for the architecture and tooling underpinning all of Claranet UK’s portfolio of services.